ibmverse/verse-developer/_docs/en/10-verse-extension-points.md

 &nbsp;

 ### Third-Party File Repository Integration (com.ibm.verse.ext.file)
-The Third-Party File Repository extension point integrates a third-party file repository with IBM Verse.
+The Third-Party File Repository extension point integrates a third-party file repository with HCL Verse.
 Users can choose files from a third-party file repository and add the file links into messages.
 It's only supported in Verse on-Premises 1.0.4 and above.

 &nbsp;